 Weak Ejaculation: Causes & Treatment Options

 As you get older, it’s normal to experience some changes in your sexual function.
-You may find that you’re less interested in sex than you used to be, or that problems like erectile dysfunction (ED) are becoming more common for you.
+You may find that you’re less interested in sex than you used to be or that problems like erectile dysfunction (ED) are more common.
+One sexual problem many men notice is weaker ejaculation, such as a reduced level of pressure or a lower semen volume when they ejaculate.

 The Basics of Weak Ejaculation

-Weak ejaculation is a term that’s typically used to refer to ejaculation that’s lower in volume than expected or expelled from your body without significant pressure.
+Weak ejaculation is a term that’s typically used to refer to ejaculation that’s lower in volume than expected or that’s expelled from your body without significant pressure.

 Weak Ejaculation Symptoms